 A Queensland Ambulance Service spokesman said no further information was available about their patient.

-The team at Shepherd Filters sincerely hopes that the patient makes a full recovery and the restaurant in question comes away with minimal damage and is not closed for too long.
+The team at Shepherd Filters sincerely hope that the patient makes a full recovery.
+We also hope that the restaurant is left with minimal damage and is not closed for too long.

-There are simple ways to avoid commercial kitchen exhaust/flue fires, and it is imperative that they are implemented:
+There are simple ways to avoid commercial kitchen exhaust fires, such as:

-Shepherd Filters can help those in the food-service industry meet both of the above requirements in one cost-effective and effortless way.
+Shepherd Filters can help those in the food-service industry meet the above requirements in one cost-effective and effortless way.
 Contact us today!